cupnoodle/fluffyes/42-environment-variables.md

-In this screen, I call the function `hasPurchasedPro()` to check if the user has purchased in-app purchase, if user has bought in-app purchase, the buy button and blurred text will be hidden, and the actual upcoming train time will be shown.
+In this screen, I call a function `hasPurchasedPro()` to check if the user has purchased in-app purchase.
+If the user has bought in-app purchase, the buy button and blurred text will be hidden, and the actual upcoming train time will be shown.